MallyShan/Mutation-Rate-Calculator-/README.md

 2) Virus text files - Text files that contain the genomic sequences of each variation of the gene marked by the origin of the country.

-3) Graph files - pictures of the graphs created by the output from the program in the combinations of the eleven countries.
+3) Graph files - the graphs were created by excel after inputting the mutation rates calculated by the program.